 Exploring Latin Dancing

 While many dancers only do Salsa or Samba, or restrict themselves to one or two Latin dance styles, there is no reason to limit yourself to just a few genres of Latin dance.
-Once you start getting involved with one type of Latin dancing, you may just find yourself itching to discover some of the other irresistible rhythms that the Latin dance world has to offer.
+The International DanceSport Federation, hosts international dance competitions that are exhilarating to watch -- and if you get good enough at your favorite shake, shimmy, and seduce choreography, you might want to compete.
+Latin dance is addictive.
+You may find that, as soon as you master a style of Latin dancing, you can't stop at just one.
+So, put on your dancing shoes and discover some of the other tempting rhythms that the Latin dance world has to offer.